If you’re walking on the north side of 72nd Street, why would you cross the road?

 To get to Charles Pan-Fried Chicken, of course.

-The latest outpost of the famed fast-casual soul food restaurant, located at 146 West 72nd Street between Amsterdam and Columbus, is now slinging wings (and breasts and thighs).
+The latest outpost of the popular eatery, located at 146 West 72nd Street between Amsterdam and Columbus, is now slinging wings (and breasts and thighs).

 The flagship Charles Pan-Fried Chicken, founded by Charles Gabriel, closed in May — and the company set out to begin a city-wide chain, beginning with a storefront in West Harlem on 145th Street, followed by the Upper West Side spot.